zense/IIITB-StudentKit/docs/required.md

 **Banking Facilities / ATMs**

-There is a SBI branch located in the close vicinity of the campus and SBI , ICICI, HDFC, Indian Bank ATMs are located just outside the campus.
+There is a SBI branch located in the close vicinity of the campus and SBI, ICICI, HDFC, Indian Bank and AXIS Bank ATMs are located just outside the campus.
 All students all advised to carry a set of necessary documents if you want to open an account at the SBI branch.
 The institution or management would not provide any further help in this matter.
-Also an ATM inside the campus is expected soon which will be integrated into the newly built men’s hostel block.

 **Medicines**

 There is no pharmacy inside the campus.
-An outlet of Apollo Pharmacy is situated is very close to the campus (barely 200- 300m), nevertheless if any enrolled candidate has any medical condition, severe allergies or any chronic ailment, it is advised to bring the medicines you might need in an emergency.
+An outlet of Apollo Pharmacy is situated is very close to the campus (barely 200 - 300m), nevertheless if any enrolled candidate has any medical condition, severe allergies or any chronic ailment, it is advised to bring the medicines and prescriptions you might need in an emergency.

-***Also the management has made the facility of a medical consultant available in campus two days in a week, further details will be made available to you once you complete your admission procedures.***
+***Also the management has made the facility of medical consultants available in campus four days in a week, further details will be made available to you once you complete your admission procedures.***